theobviousJOKE/transformer/README.md

 ## How to Run the Notebook
--Open transformers.ipynb in Jupyter Notebook or Google Colab.
+- Open transformers.ipynb in Jupyter Notebook or Google Colab.
--Run all cells sequentially.
+- Run all cells sequentially.
--View the generated text after the loop finishes.
+- View the generated text after the loop finishes.
--You can modify the prompt or number of tokens to explore different generations.
+- You can modify the prompt or number of tokens to explore different generations.

 ## Sample Output
 Prompt: earth revolve around